slroberts/next-invoicing-payment-reminder-v2/README.md

 # next-invoicing-payment-reminder-v2

 This Next.js application, tailored for freelancers and small businesses, offers a user-friendly platform for streamlined invoicing and automated payment reminders.
-Integrated with essential tools like Prisma for database management, SendGrid for email notifications, and Stripe for secure online payments, this app provides a complete solution for efficient invoice management.
+Integrated with essential tools like Prisma for database management, Resend for email notifications, and Stripe for secure online payments, this app provides a complete solution for efficient invoice management.
 With intuitive features designed to simplify financial tasks, this Next.js project is the go-to choice for hassle-free invoicing and payment tracking during development and testing phases.

 **It's important to note that, as of now, this application is not set up for production use.
 **